ensemble-ai/exercise-2-camera-control-jaschonherr/PeerReview-Exercise2-MaximSaschin.md

 - [ ] Unsatisfactory

 #### justification #####
 The lerp smoothing target focus (ahead) camera works entirely as expected.
-The player is able to press an input in a direction, and the camera moves in that direction, ahead of the vessel at a quicker rate and consistently stays in front of the vessel until the input is disengaged.
+The player is able to press an input in a direction, and the camera moves in that direction, ahead of the vessel at a quicker rate and consistently stays in front of the vessel until the player input is disengaged.
 The camera also does not move too far ahead of the vessel (outside of leash range).
 The student also correctly implemented a cross at the center of the screen to indicate that the camera is moving ahead (faster) than the player/vessel.

 ### Stage 5 ###